rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 * 34-35 ...judgment and redemption of the nations
 * 36-39 retelling of Hezekaiah and the fall and redemption of Judea to Assyria and prophecied Babylonian exile, 2 Kings 18-20 and 2 Chronicles 29-32.
 Israel given to the curse, yet what can be done?
 * 40-44 comfort..

-!!! quote "Isaiah 44:2-3 ...
-44:24"
-    Thus saith the LORD that made thee, and formed thee from the womb, which will help thee; Fear not, O Jacob, my servant; and thou, Jesurun, whom I have chosen.
-    For I will pour water upon him that is thirsty, and floods upon the dry ground: I will pour my spirit upon thy seed, and my blessing upon thine offspring

-    ...

-    Thus saith the LORD, thy redeemer, and he that formed thee from the womb, I am the LORD that maketh all things; that stretcheth forth the heavens alone; that spreadeth abroad the earth by myself.

-You, through His redemption, are an icon of God, not molten things man-made, redeemer must be God, not created.

 * 45 Cyrus the annointed (2 Chronicles 36:22-23), ruin Babylon, second temple shall be built...
 Dead idols vs Living God, Fall of Babylon
 * 46 Salvation must be from God, for who else can save?
 * 47 Warning to Babylon